 Will joined Avon and Somerset Police as a response officer in 1995.
 He has worked in many varied roles during his time within the organisation and became Assistant Chief Constable in 2022.

-- Running Gold groups (Gold = with overall strategic command of operations), leading on events or activities that could impact public confidence.
+- Running Gold groups, leading on events or activities that could impact public confidence.

 - 1995 – Joined Avon and Somerset Police as a response officer at Trinity Road in East Bristol